Deer Isle man charged with Sedgwick road-rage assaults

 A Deer Isle man was arrested Tuesday night for allegedly assaulting a Sedgwick family after they complained he squealed his tires near their house.

-Richard Bubar, 43, was charged with Class B aggravated assault for attacking four members of the same family at their home on Graytown Road, state police said.
+Richard Bubar, 43, was charged with Class B aggravated assault for attacking four members of the same family at their home on Graytown Road, Maine State Police said.
 The family suffered minor injuries.

 Investigators had difficulty finding Bubar because his newly registered pickup truck was not yet on record with the Maine Department of Motor Vehicles, according to Lt.
 Roderick P. Charette of Troop J of Ellsworth.